 The City of Huntington provides work opportunities in a variety of fields, including public works, public safety, administration, administrative support and community development.

-Motor vehicle, telephone, computer, calculator, copy machine, multi-meter and scanner.
+Tools and Equipment Used: Motor vehicle, telephone, computer, printer, scanner, calculator, copy machine, fax machine, and postage machine.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to use hands to finger, handle, feel or operate objects and to reach with hands and arms.
 The employee is frequently required to sit, stand, walk, talk, hear, see, and smell.
 The employee may occasionally lift and/or move up to 40 pounds.

 Work Environment: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The noise level in the work environment is usually moderately quiet.

 Summary: The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.
 The job description does not constitute an employment agreement between the City of Huntington and the employee and is subject to change by the City as the need arises.